 Emily Hale is a three-time recipient of teacher scholarships from the Suzuki Association of the Americas.
 She completed an MPerf in Historical Performance with Distinction at the Royal College of Music in London, winning the McKenna Prize for Baroque Music, and also holds degrees in Violin Performance from Houghton College (BMus) and Penn State University (MMus).
 Emily completed Suzuki teacher training for Violin Books 1-3 at the Hartt Suzuki Institute and International Music Festival (Cleveland, OH).

-Emily teaches at the All Newton Music School, South Shore Conservatory and at her studio in Roslindale, MA.
+Emily teaches at the All Newton Music School, South Shore Conservatory and in Roslindale, MA.